-Garlin grew up in a music-infused household in Berkeley, California.
-She spent as much time learning folk songs on her dad’s Gibson J-50 as she did practicing her jump-shot with the State Championship Berkeley High basketball team.
+Garlin grew up in a music-infused household and spent as much time learning folk songs on her dad’s Gibson J-50 as she did practicing her jump-shot with the State Championship Berkeley High basketball team.
 She went on to become a member of the Harvard hoops team while cutting her teeth at open mics in and around Cambridge, MA.

 Before becoming a full-time singer-songwriter, Garlin earned her teaching credential and taught in public schools in Phoenix, Berkeley and New York.
 Carrying the stories of her students with her, she began recording and touring.
-Her first album was a collaboration with her own childhood music-teacher-turned producer, Lisa Zeiler.
+Her first two albums were collaborations with Lisa Zeiler (from the folk trio Rebecca Riots.)